Skip to main content

 Step 2: Monitor Threat Hunt jobs from the Threat Hunting dashboard.
 Use the Download Report option to analyze the scan results reported in detail.

 Step 3: Auto-quarantine impacted snapshots to isolate impacted snapshots by default to prevent accidental restores and reinfection.
+This is not applicable for AWS Workloads (EC2 and EBS Volume).

 Step 4: View the Threat Hunt results using the Threat Hunting Dashboard page.